-2016 Share Repurchase Program
+Share Repurchase Program

-In January 2016, our board of directors approved the 2016 Share Repurchase Program (the "2016 Repurchase Program"), which authorizes the repurchase of up to \$200.0 million of our outstanding common stock through December 31, 2017.
-In October 2016, our board of directors authorized the purchase of an additional \$100.0 million of shares of our common stock under the 2016 Repurchase Program, increasing our current authorization to \$300.0 million through December 31, 2017.
-Under the 2016 Repurchase Program, share repurchases may be made by us from time to time in privately negotiated transactions or in open market transactions.
-The 2016 Repurchase Program does not require us to purchase a minimum number of shares, and may be suspended, modified or discontinued at any time without prior notice.
+In January 2016, our board of directors approved the Share Repurchase Program (the "Repurchase Program"), which authorized the repurchase of up to \$200.0 million of our outstanding common stock through December 31, 2017.
+In October 2016 and July 2017, our board of directors approved the increases in the aggregate authorized repurchase amount under the Repurchase Program by \$100.0 million and \$300.0 million, respectively.
+Under the Repurchase Program, share repurchases may be made by us from time to time in privately negotiated transactions or in open-market transactions.
+The Repurchase Program does not require us to purchase a minimum number of shares, and may be suspended, modified or discontinued at any time without prior notice.

-During the three months ended June 30, 2017, we repurchased 0.8 million shares of common stock under the 2016 Repurchase Program in open market transactions at an average price of \$39.07 per share, for an aggregate purchase price of \$33.2 million.
-As of June 30, 2017, \$156.0 million remained available for future share repurchases under the 2016 Repurchase Program.
+During the three months ended September 30, 2017, we repurchased 2.4 million shares of common stock under the Repurchase Program in open market transactions at an average price of \$37.19 per share, for an aggregate purchase price of \$90.8 million.
+During the nine months ended September 30, 2017, we repurchased 3.3 million shares of common stock under the Repurchase Program in open market transactions at an average price of \$37.67 per share, for an aggregate purchase Program in open market transactions at an average price of \$37.67 per share, for an aggregate purchase price of \$124.0 million.
+As of September 30, 2017, \$365.2 million remained available for future share repurchases under the Repurchase Program.
+See Note 17 to the notes to the condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for information regarding the Repurchase Program.